J-CPelletier/webcomix/README.md

 #### search

 Searches for an XPath that can download the whole comic.
-Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic, and `-y`, which skips the verification prompt.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic,`-s`, which verifies only the provided page of the comic, and `-y`, which skips the verification prompt.

 #### custom

 Downloads a user-defined comic.
 To download a specific comic, you'll need a link to the first page, an XPath expression giving out the link to the next page and an XPath expression giving out the link to the image.
 More info [here](http://www.w3schools.com/xml/xpath_syntax.asp).
-Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic, and `-y`, which skips the verification prompt.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic, `-s`, which verifies only the provided page of the comic, and `-y`, which skips the verification prompt.

 ### Examples

 * `webcomix download xkcd`
-* `webcomix search xkcd --first_page_url=http://xkcd.com/1/`
+* `webcomix search xkcd --start-url=http://xkcd.com/1/`
 * `webcomix custom --cbz` (You will be prompted about other needed arguments)
-* `webcomix custom --comic_name=xkcd --start_url=http://xkcd.com/1/ --next_page_xpath="//a[@rel='next']/@href" --image_xpath="//div[@id='comic']//img/@src" --cbz` (Same as before, but with all arguments declared beforehand)
+* `webcomix custom xkcd --start-url=http://xkcd.com/1/ --next-page-xpath="//a[@rel='next']/@href" --image-xpath="//div[@id='comic']//img/@src" --cbz` (Same as before, but with all arguments declared beforehand)

 ### Making an XPath selector